gae-init/gae-init-docs/main/templates/tutorial/introduction.md

 your own names, continue at your own risk.

 In this
-tutorial we're not going to explain how Google App Engine works, so if you have never played with it before you should at least finish the [Getting Started: Python 2.7](https://developers.google.com/appengine/docs/python/gettingstartedpython27/) before continuing with this one.
+tutorial we're not going to explain how Google App Engine works, or teach you how to code in Python.
+So if you are unfamiliar with these topics, you should at least finish the [Getting Started: Python 2.7](https://developers.google.com/appengine/docs/python/gettingstartedpython27/) before continuing with this one.